To identity and beyond—One architect's viewpoint

 Microsoft Entra ID and Microsoft 365 admin centers

 There's a long and growing list of built-in roles.
 Each role consists of a list of role permissions grouped together to allow specific actions to be performed.
 You can see these permissions in the "Description" tab inside each role.
 Alternatively, you can see a more human readable version of these permissions in the Microsoft 365 Admin Center.
 The definitions for built-in roles cannot be modified.
 I generally, group these roles into three categories:

-- Specific service admins: Some services (Exchange, SharePoint, Power BI, and so on) consume high-level administration roles from Azure AD.
+- Specific service admins: Some services (Exchange, SharePoint, Power BI, and so on) consume high-level administration roles from Microsoft Entra ID.
 This behavior isn't consistent across all services and there are more service-specific roles discussed later.

 - Functional: There's a long (and growing) list of roles focused on specific operations (guest inviter, and so on).
 Periodically, more of these roles are added based on customer needs.